Memo to Police: Journalists Have a Duty to Observe, Report – Even Amid Chaos

 A “watchdog” press can hardly report to the rest of us if it’s not able to watch — or gets arrested and carted off to jail while doing so.

-Case in point: Des Moines Register reporter Andrea Sahouri, who was acquitted Wednesday of misdemeanor charges of failure to disperse and interference with official acts.
+Case in point: Des Moines Register reporter Andrea Sahouri, who was acquitted in March 2021 of misdemeanor charges of failure to disperse and interference with official acts.

 Sahouri and a friend, who accompanied Sahouri out of safety concerns, were pepper-sprayed, arrested, zip-tied and taken to jail by police on May 31, 2020, while Sahouri was reporting on a protest over the death of George Floyd at the hands of Minneapolis police.
 The friend also was acquitted Wednesday.

-But Sahouri made a powerful free press point during her testimony Tuesday: “It’s important for journalists to be on the scene and document what’s happening.”
+But Sahouri made a powerful free press point during her testimony: “It’s important for journalists to be on the scene and document what’s happening.”

 While the local prosecutor’s decision to take Sahouri’s charges to trial is rare, the arrest of journalists unfortunately is not.
 The U.S. Press Freedom Tracker reports that a vast majority of the 126 journalists arrested in 2020 were reporting on protests.
 (The Freedom Forum is among a coalition of groups supporting the work of the U.S. Press Freedom Tracker.)